HyperCells/HyperCells.github.io/source/contents/About/Intro.md

 Some text ...

-Hyperbolic lattices were recently theoretically described by a non-Abelian generalization of the Bloch theorem, but practical approaches for efficient computations have remained missing.
-Our proposed **supercell method** overcomes the challenges posed by noncommuting translations, and enables significant progress towards an analytical description of hyperbolic lattice models in momentum space.
-Specifically, we use computational group theory to create a sequence of progressively larger unit cells, each formed as a symmetric aggregate of smaller unit cells.
-We apply the previously established Abelian hyperbolic band theory — which ignores the noncommutativity of translations — to those growing supercells and obtain a converging description of the infinite lattice.
+Spectra of hyperbolic lattices were recently theoretically described by a non-Abelian generalization of the Bloch theorem, but practical approaches for efficient computations have remained missing.
+Our recently developed **supercell method** overcomes the challenges posed by noncommuting hyperbolic translations, and enables significant progress towards an analytical description of hyperbolic lattice models in momentum space.
+By leveraging computational group theory, we first generate a coherent sequence of progressively larger unit cells, each formed as a symmetric aggregate of smaller unit cells.
+Then, applying the formerly established Abelian hyperbolic band theory — which ignores the noncommutativity of translations — to the growing supercells, we obtain a convergent description of the spectrum of the infinite hyperbolic lattice.

-An introduction to the relevant concepts, can be found in Chapter 9 and 10 of the doctoral thesis
+An introduction to the relevant concepts can be found in Chapters 9 and 10 of the doctoral thesis
 > P. M. Lenggenhager, *Emerging avenues in band theory: multigap topology and hyperbolic lattices*, PhD thesis, ETH Zurich, <a target="_blank" href="https://doi.org/10.3929/ethz-b-000645370">10.3929/ethz-b-000645370</a> (2023)

 or in the article